The Ultimate 1 Day in Lucca Itinerary: 2024 Guide

 7:00 PM: Dinner at Trattoria Da Giulio

-I always recommend booking restaurants on The Fork to get good discounts, but Trattoria Da Giulio wasn’t available on the app when I visited, but it’s still worth a meal no matter what!
+I always suggest booking restaurants off The Fork app for good discounts but Trattoria Da Giulio was not present on the app when I went but, it doesn’t matter.

 Wild-boar-pasta-in-Lucca